IBM/cpdctl/README_command_reference.md

 `--entity` (generic map)
 :   &nbsp; Required.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--entity=@path/to/file.json`.

 `--metadata` (<a href="#cli-asset-metadata-example-schema-asset">`AssetMetadata`</a>)
 :   AssetMetadata Model.
 Required.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--metadata=@path/to/file.json`.

 `--attachments` (<a href="#cli-asset-attachment-example-schema-asset">`AssetAttachment[]`</a>)
 :   &nbsp;

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--attachments=@path/to/file.json`.

 `--x-open-id-connect-id-token` (string)
 :   (DEPRECATED) X-OpenID-Connect-ID-Token.